AIR QUALITY MATTERS

 "North Kensington" is classified as an "urban background", where there is little traffic and industry.
 The NO2 chart illustrates the improvement since introducing the ULEZ.
 The improvement attributabe to expanding both the LEZ and the ULEZ is masked by the impact of covid-related lockdowns.
 Construction works adjacent the Shepherds Bush monitoring device explain the 2022 peak in PM10 concentrations at that site.

-Data reported for other continuous monitoring devices by the Council is at best indicative.
-Prior to 2023, the data reported by some was clearly spurious.
+Data reported for some other continuous monitoring devices by the Council prior to 2023 was clearly been spurious.

 Click the following names for information concerning NO2 concentrations in those wards: